input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0010-flutter-separating-state-dependent-widgets.md

 It will delegate rendering to a private, internal widget that is unaware of the Bloc and simply receives the selected data as parameters.

-Only exception from spliting delegating rendering into separate, private, widget is having "atomic" or "trivial" widgets with less or equals than 2 children.
+Only exception from splitting delegating rendering into separate, private, widget is having "atomic" or "trivial" widgets with less or equals than 2 children.

 ### Example